 I heard one person say recently, the world is any way that sin is made to seem normal and righteousness is made to seem strange.
-That's a helpful definition I think.

 One example among thousands - A secular society like ours puts the most emphasis on the here and now, by definition.
 Everything around us prompts us to seize the day.
 You only live once.
 Today is all you've got.
 So decisions that maximize today at the expense of tomorrow are normalized.
-Practically speaking, one of the ways this shows up, is we go into debt.
+Practically speaking, we go into debt.
 We don't believe in delaying gratification.